jungxue/Template_Study_Note/README.md

-Template of my study notes
+Template of my study notes in R bookdown style

 Version 1.0